Calcium Pyrophosphate Deposition Disease Workup

 Gout and pseudogout can coexist, even in the same joint; therefore, the presence of gout does not rule out the possibility of pseudogout and vice versa.
 Ultrasonography may be helpful in diagnosing pseudogout.
 (See the image below.)

-The ESR is usually elevated in pseudorheumatoid arthritis.
-The older age at onset for this condition, the lack of rheumatoid factor, and the presence of chondrocalcinosis help to differentiate it from true rheumatoid arthritis.
+The erythrocyte sedimentation rate (ESR) is usually elevated in chronic CPP inflammatory crystal arthritis (pseudo–rheumatoid arthritis).
+Older age at onset for this condition, the absence of rheumatoid factor, and the presence of chondrocalcinosis help to differentiate it from true rheumatoid arthritis.
 However, rheumatoid arthritis can occur in older individuals.
 In addition, older individuals may have low-titer–positive rheumatoid factor.
 Thus, the diagnosis must be made with care.

 Previous